quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part24_Linear_Value-fu.md

 :p How do the Bellman Errors differ between the first and second MRP despite generating the same sequences of observations?
 ??x
 The Bellman Error differs because although both MRPs produce the same sequence of observations, they handle these observations differently.
-In the first MRP with \( w = 0 \), the BE is zero.
-However, in the second MRP, using \( w = 0 \) results in a squared error (BE) of \(\frac{2}{3}\).
+In the first MRP with $w = 0 $, the BE is zero.
+However, in the second MRP, using $ w = 0 $ results in a squared error (BE) of $\frac{2}{3}$.
 This discrepancy shows that learning the optimal Bellman Error minimizer requires more information than just the observed data.

 ```java
 // Pseudocode to illustrate the concept